 The Vet BLUE® B-line Scoring System

-The “strong positive model” used in people (>3 and infinity) was used for the rapid screening of left-sided congestive heart failure (L-CHF) in dogs and cats, first published in J Am Vet Med Assoc in 2017 (Ward, Lisciandro, Ware et al.).
-However, it is important to know that “weak positives” are not expected during Vet BLUE® with the expectation in both dogs and cats that both species should have predominately “Dry Lung” all Vet BLUE® views.
+The “Volpicelli Strong Positive Model” used in people (“>3 and infinity”) was used for the rapid screening of left-sided congestive heart failure (L-CHF) in dogs and cats, first published in J Am Vet Med Assoc in 2017 (Ward, Lisciandro, Ware et al.).
+However, it is important to know that “Weak Positives” are not expected during Vet BLUE® using our methodology, with the expectation in both adult dogs, adult cats, and puppies and kittens over 6-weeks of age, to have predominately “Dry Lung All Vet BLUE® Views” demonstrated in several of our clinical studies.
+A list of our Publications and LINKS to Pubmed and Open Access is available by clicking here.

 Furthermore, when viewing ultrasound images the probe type is may be determined by looking at the shape of the near field (arrows below on the image).
 A phased-array “cardiac” probe is a sharp point, a convex probe has a curve, and a linear probe is squared off.

 This slide is from our 9-hour RACE-approved Global FAST® Course that may be taken remotely or in-person.
 Note the near field of each shape representing different probe types.
 Click here for Global FAST® In Person Course information.
-We have our primary training center in Austin, Texas but also travel to practices in the USA and internationally (13 countries).
-The image below is from our textbook, Point-of-care Ultrasound Techniques for the Small Animal Practitioner, 2nd edition, Wiley-Blackwell, ©2020.
-Click here for the textbook available off Amazon.
+We have training centers in Austin, Texas and Nashville, TN, but also travel to practices in the USA and internationally (14+ countries).

 Example 1